Quantum phases of two-dimensional $\mathbb{Z}_2$ gauge theory coupled to single-component fermion matter: Band structure for a single dimer

-The flatness of this band has striking consequences.
+The flatness of the lower band has striking consequences.
 To start, it implies that it is possible to create localized immobile excitations.
-We can construct such a frozen excitation explicitly as the following linear combination of all dimer states around a single plaquette
+We can construct such a frozen excitation explicitly as the following linear combination of the four dimer states around a single plaquette

 The state $|\psi(\bm r)\rangle \equiv F^{\dagger}(\bm r) |0\rangle$ created by this operator can be represented visually as